Find Affordable College Courses

 Peoria, IL

-Bradley University did quite well in this year’s ranking of the best schools for manufacturing engineering students.
-It came in at #6 on the list.
-Bradley is a moderately-sized private not-for-profit school located in the midsize city of Peoria.
+Bradley University came in at #6 in this year’s edition of the Best Manufacturing Engineering Schools in the Great Lakes Region ranking.
+Bradley is a moderately-sized private not-for-profit school located in the city of Peoria.

 After completing their degree, manufacturing engineering graduates from Bradley carry an average student debtload of $26,985.